NinkyNonkers/SophosSession/README.md

 # SophosSession

-This project was brought to you whilst destroying the ambience by typing in sounds in the Sixth Form Library
+This project was brought to you whilst destroying the ambience by loud, heavy typing sounds in the Sixth Form Library

 ## Usage